-American Balint Society - October 2019 Balint Leadership Training Intensive Course Overview The four-day Intensive course is designed to teach Balint group leadership technique primarily through experiential groups, supplemented by topic-focused small discussion groups and faculty panel discussions.
-Attendees will have ample time to present cases, practice leading a Balint group, and engage informally with […]Find out more »
+Seattle Balint Leadership Training Intensive - 27 February - 1 March, 2020 Course Overview The four-day Intensive course is designed to teach Balint group leadership technique primarily through experiential groups, supplemented by topic-focused small discussion groups and faculty panel discussions.
+Attendees will have ample time to present cases, practice leading a Balint group, and […]Find out more »

 4th Biennial ABS National Meeting Hearing the Patient, Healing the Clinician This conference marks the 30th year of the American Balint Society, founded to explore and promote the therapeutic potential of clinician-patient relationships.
 Those relationships lie at the core of clinical practice and can be powerful for our patients and ourselves.
 Hearing the Patient, Healing […]Find out more »